wmacevoy/latex-docker/README.md

 bin/latex-docker <command...>
 ```

+### Step 6 - customize (again)

+If you started from the minimum, you will have customize/setup several times before everything works.
+This is a good thing from the point of keeping future installs fast, small, portable and maintainable.
+Your future self and collaborators will thank you (well maybe at least not curse you compared to `scheme-full`)

 Helpful hints:

 - Instead of editing a long `RUN tlmgr install <packages...>`, append a new `RUN` command.
 The docker build caches `RUN` steps so you can add packages quickly as you find what your project needs.